skoh7645/apposody-stack-creation/stack-creation.md

 [Container]  * Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)
 ```

-Note that now flask is the running application - and if we where to hit our published endpoint, we should get a response:
+Note that now flask is the running application - and if go and hit our published endpoint, we should get a response:

 ```bash
 $ curl http://0.0.0.0:8080/hello
 Hello from Appsody!
 ```

 We can also check that appsody will restart the server if we make a change to our hello world application.
-For instance, if we edit `__init__.py` in the templates/simple directly to change the message response for the /hello url to, say, "Hello again from Appsody!" and save the file, you should see the flask server automatically restart, and then if you again hit the end point you should see the updated message:
+For instance, if we edit `__init__.py` in the `templates/simple` directly to change the message response for the /hello url to, say, "Hello again from Appsody!" and save the file, you should see the flask server automatically restart, and then if you again hit the endpoint again you should see the updated message:

 ```bash
 $ curl http://0.0.0.0:8080/hello